ZenithFTC/PowerPlayTutorial/zenfinder/documentation.md

 ```

 ### Translation
-Translations are at the heart of Pathfinder's movement.
+Translations are at the heart of Zenfinder's movement.
 The general idea is
 that any chassis should be able to receive a translation and move accordingly.
 Translations received by the robot will always be relative - a translation that
 means "go forwards" will make the robot "go forwards," relative to the robot